ADELAIDE FESTIVAL ON SOCIALS...

 As a collective, the Chairman’s Circle annual investment directly supports one prestigious international work in the Festival program.
 The sponsored work is exclusive to the Adelaide Festival, and is announced at a special function hosted by the Chair in the lead up to the launch of the program.
 Members receive premium seating and hospitality on the opening night of this exclusive production.

-In 2018, the Chairman's Circle has been supporting the production of Hamlet.
-The sponsored work in 2017 was the landmark production of Barrie Kosky’s Saul, and in 2016 The James Plays.
+In 2019, the Chairman's Circle has been supporting the utterly unique production of The Magic Flute.
+The sponsored work in 2018 was Hamlet, 2017 was the landmark production of Barrie Kosky’s Saul, and in 2016 The James Plays.

 The Chairman’s Circle enjoys a close relationship with the Chair and other members of the Board, as leading supporters and advocates for the Adelaide Festival within the community.